Let’s face it. There’s something strange happening in the UK job market lately.

 This is one of the riskier options for people who want to earn money part-time, but it’s also a seriously effective way to boost your income.
 There are plenty of websites out there today that can give you an insight into the stock market, so you can start investing money in everything from stocks to bonds.
 For more standard stocks, there are sites like eToro.com and Hargreaves Lansdown.

 On the other hand, if you have a little bit of money to invest but you’d rather put it into people than stocks, you could always consider peer-to-peer lending – a solution that many people consider to be the future of banking.
 Zopa is one of the most popular lending sites online today, and you can use this website to either borrow money or give it to others.
 Generally, you’ll get about a 5% fixed return on anything you learn.
+If you need funds no credit check payday loans are available to get you started.

 Of course, as with any traditional financial investment, there’s some risk involved with peer to peer lending.
 Although Zopa have a safeguard feature to help protect your investments, there’s still a threat that you could lose some of your money if you’re not careful.